biobakery/halla/readme.md

 TODO:
 - What to do with missing data?
-- How to discretize continuous data (specific bin parameters)?
-	- How to define 'categorical'?
 - Test on real data to further 'generalize' parsing

 ### Hierarchical clustering